-Its leading industries are machinery, apparel, furniture, textiles, and integrated circuits.
-Its biggest export partners are the United States, Hong Kong, Japan, and South Korea.
+The country's leading industries are machinery, apparel, furniture and textiles.
+Its biggest export partners are the US, Japan and South Korea.

 Like the Chinese currency and want to try it out?
 Do it with an AtoZ Approved broker for free:

-On the other hand, the yuan is the name of the unit in which Renminbi transactions are denominated, but also refers to the currency generally.
+On the other hand, the yuan is a unit of measurement used in Renminbi transactions, but also refers to Chinese currency generally.

-The yuan comes in ¥1, ¥2, ¥5, ¥10, ¥20, ¥50, ¥100 bills, and ¥1 coins.
+The lowest-valued coin is ¥1; other denominations include ¥2 and ¥5 coins.
 All yuan bills feature a portrait of Mao Zedong on one side; each denomination has its own color and a landscape image on the other side of the bill.

-It is important to mention that the Chinese government is looking to launch a digital yuan.
-Known officially as the Digital Currency Electronic Payment (DC/EP), the digital yuan is currently not available for trading as it is currently been trialed in major cities in China.
+The Chinese government is working to launch a digital yuan.
+Known officially as the Digital Currency Electronic Payment (DC/EP), the digital yuan is currently not available for trading, as it is being trialed in major cities in China.